 In this guide, we’ll explore:

-- the types of negative events or incidences that travel insurance protects you from;
+- The types of adverse events or incidences that travel insurance protects you from

 Do I need travel insurance for Malaysia?

 All travellers planning on international travel should consider buying travel insurance.
 The level of cover, however, depends on your individual circumstances, needs and budget.
 According to Smartraveller, Malaysia experiences wet and wild weather and petty crime, like smash-and-grab attacks and credit card fraud.2

 That’s why a travel insurance policy is a great thing to pack in your suitcase – even before your favourite holiday outfit.